duevil/Between-Time/BetweenTime/Assets/BetweenTime/_Scripts/GameController.md

 ## Overview

-The game controller provides the variables for the different states of the game used to control the game flow.
+The game controller is the heart of the game's logic and state machine.
+It provides the variables for the different states of the game used to control the game flow.
 The state variables are linked with a corresponding MQTT topic, being subscribed for external changes and publishing their value when changing.

 The GameController also handles the game's timer, starting and stopping it based on the current main state.